mavryk-network/mavryk-protocol/docs/shell/smart_rollup_node.rst

 as reboot), ``kernel_run`` is called again, without dropping unread inputs.
-The value at ``/kernel/env/reboot`` is removed between each call of ``kernel_run``, and the ``kernel_run`` function can postpone yielding at most 1,000 reboots for each Tezos level.
+The value at ``/kernel/env/reboot`` is removed between each call of ``kernel_run``, and the ``kernel_run`` function can postpone yielding at most 1,000 reboots for each Mavryk level.

-A call to ``kernel_run`` cannot take an arbitrary amount of time to complete, because diverging computations are not compatible with the optimistic rollup infrastructure of Tezos.
+A call to ``kernel_run`` cannot take an arbitrary amount of time to complete, because diverging computations are not compatible with the optimistic rollup infrastructure of Mavryk.
 To dodge the halting
 problem, the reference interpreter of WASM (used during the refutation game) enforces a bound on the number of ticks used in a call to